- Download your Invoice/Fee Account

 Your Fee Account is updated immediately if you make changes to your enrolment and shows the relevant due dates for all outstanding charges.
 Fee must be paid by the stated due date.
 Failure to do so may result in sanctions and/or cancellation of your enrolment.

 If you need a Tax Invoice to provide to any employer, contact Student Finance Services.

 The following payment options are available to you:

-1. Internet – log in to the Student Information System, select ‘My Finances’ then the relevant 'View/Pay' option.
+1. Online – log in to the Student Information System, select ‘My Finances’ then the relevant 'View/Pay' option.
 Use your credit card (Visa or MasterCard) to pay your account.
 Payment may take 2-3 days to process.

 2. BPAY® – Contact your participating bank to make a payment directly from your cheque, savings account or credit card (Visa or MasterCard).
 The University Biller Code is 53181.
 Have your Payment Reference Number (on your Fee Account) ready.